karkuh/karkuh/README.md

 ### :man_technologist: About Me :
 - 👋 Hi, I’m @karkuh
-- 🙄I am from a small town in Ukraine.
+- 🙄I am from a small city in Ukraine.
 - 👀 I’m a student at the National Technical University of Ukraine "Igor Sikorsky Kyiv Polytechnic Institute".
 122 Computer Science
 - 😎I'm a  programmer